 When opposing parties cannot come to a satisfactory resolution, a strong mediator can make all the difference.
 By effectively examining the issues at hand and helping parties identify creative solutions, a well-trained mediator builds consensus where there once was none.

-To help professionals learn the art of mediation, the Program on Negotiation’s Teaching Negotiation Resource Center (TNRC) offers a wide range of role-play negotiation exercises.
+To help professionals learn the art of mediation, the Program on Negotiation’s Teaching Negotiation Resource Center (TNRC) offers a wide range of negotiation examples, simulations, and role-play exercises.

 It could happen to anyone.
 A customer brought several customized shirts to a dry cleaner.
 When he picks up his laundry, he finds that the shirts have been ruined.
 The dry cleaner agrees to reimburse the customer, but they have differing views on what is “reasonable compensation”.
 In this three-person small-claims dispute, the mediator must create a process that allows the parties to find a deal that’s satisfactory to each of them.

 In this negotiation role-play, participants learn how to:

 - Determine what meeting design is most beneficial for the situation (caucus, joint session, or both)

 - Recognize creative options after assessing the various interests

 - Understand the importance of letting parties vent their anger as well as grasping the role that emotions play in mediation

 - Help the parties define their BATNA (Best Alternative to a Negotiated Agreement)

 - Play a transforming role – helping move parties out of a zero-sum mind-set into an integrative bargaining or problem-solving framework